High-Frequency Radar

 HF radars are shore-based remote sensing systems made up of antennas, generally used in pairs and placed close to the water’s edge.

-The antennas send out high-frequency radio waves that bounce off the water’s surface and back to the antenna.
+The antennas send out pulses of high-frequency radio waves that bounce off the water’s surface and back to the antenna.
 By measuring how the waves bounce back, the radar is able to create a map detailing the speed and direction of surface currents.

-High-frequency radar will be available on Seagull.
+HF radar will also be available on Seagull soon.